Understand your needs

 The training operation saw the first use of the Cyber-9 Line system.
 This is a list of questions that helps US officials to quickly describe and communicate the specifics of a cyberattack.
 It also speeds up the process of informing the affected areas.

 With cyberattacks increasing in the US, the army had plenty of case-studies to use as inspiration for their realistic simulations.
-By analysing and understanding these attacks, the National Guard are preparing themselves for a better defence against future attacks.
+By analysing and understanding these attacks, the National Guard are preparing themselves for a better defense against future attacks.

 While this may sound like just another army training operation, these drills show that online attacks and physical threats can be one and the same.
 An enemy no longer needs missiles or bombs to cripple a country's critical infrastructure.
 Hackers can do just as much damage online, as several recent cases have demonstrated.